Cramer's Lightning Round: I Say Thumbs Up to MP Materials - NewsBreak

 Dow Falls More Than 300 Points as Traders Await Federal Reserve's Rate Hike Decision

 Stocks slipped Wednesday as investors awaited the latest policy decision from the Federal Reserve.
-The Dow Jones Industrial Average shed 312 points, or 0.92%.
-The S&P 500 was down 0.49%.
-Meanwhile, the Nasdaq Composite was 0.37% lower.
-Corporate earnings season continued.
-Peloton shares rose more than 17% after the fitness...
+The Dow Jones Industrial Average shed 362 points, or 1.06%.
+The S&P 500 was down 0.57%, while the Nasdaq Composite was 0.30% lower.
+The Fed at 2 p.m.
+ET will announce how much it is increasing...

 Comments / 0